AI Usage Policy ✨

 Dictation

 The source was a voice recording.
 Sometimes a note is born from live speech.
-I dictate it—for example, during a walk—into my phone.
-AI turns the audio into readable text: removes repetitions and filler words, smooths intonation, helps lay out the thought into paragraphs.
+For example, I may dictate it into my phone during a walk.
+AI turns the audio into readable text: removes repetitions and filler words, smooths out the rough edges of spoken language, and helps organize the thought into paragraphs.
 My voice, rhythm, and intonation are preserved.

 Based on the podcast